 Beaver Mountain has progressed much in all the years and has been and is still completely family owned.
 With the passing of his father, Ted Seeholzer, Harold's second son, became the General Manager of Beaver Mountain.
 Ted's wife, Marge, worked in the ticket office full time and handled all ticket sales.
 Loyal, Ted's brother, contributed all his spare time and effort to the cause.
 He was responsible for bookkeeping and payroll, and was the president of the family corporation.
 Elaine, Loyal's wife, kept the ski report current and worked part time in the ski shop.
 Dixie, Ted's sister, and her husband Reed Schiffman, worked in the ski shop, along with Nancy Lauritzen, Harold's youngest daughter.

 The summer of 1997 brought big changes to Beaver Mountain.
-The ski area was sold to Ted and Marge Seeholzer as sole owners of the company with hopes and plans to bring daughter Annette West and husband Jeff, sons Travis and Corey, and Travis' wife Kristy into the operation.
+The ski area was sold to Ted and Marge Seeholzer as sole owners of the company with hopes and plans to bring daughter Annette West and husband Jeff, son Travis and his wife Kristy into the operation.